Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 - `cupertinostreaming-aes128-key-format`: Must be set to `com.apple.streamingkeydelivery`.
 - `cupertinostreaming-aes128-key-format-version`: Must be set to `1`.

-### Vualto Wowza DRM API
+### VUALTO Wowza DRM API

-The Vualto Wowza DRM API is a small Docker web API application which runs on the Wowza server, allowing the provisioning of keyfiles through a simple REST interface.
+The VUALTO Wowza DRM API is a small Docker web API application which runs on the Wowza server, allowing the provisioning of keyfiles through a simple REST interface.
+The VUALTO Wowza DRM API has been tested with (Wowza Streaming Engine version 4.7.7)[https://www.wowza.com/docs/wowza-streaming-engine-4-7-7-release-notes].
 #### Running using Docker

 In this example, the API is exposed on port 9000 and the API key is set to some GUID: